wilddom/memrise2anki-extension/README.md

 How to install
 --------------

-1. Download the ZIP-file from github
+1. Download the ankiaddon file from github
 2. Open Anki
-3. Go to Tools -> Add-ons
+3. Go to `Tools` -> `Add-ons`
-4. Make sure no Add-on is selected
-5. Click on View Files
+4. Click on `Install from file...`
-6. Extract the ZIP-file into this directory
+5. Select the previously downloaded ankiaddon file
-7. Restart Anki
+6. Restart Anki

 Note type